hpi-sam/digital-fuesim-manv/README.md

 Because the state is immutable and reducers (should) only update the properties that have changed, it is very performant to compare two states in the same context, because can short circuit in comparisons between immutable objects, if the references of objects in a property are equal.
 It is also very performant to save a state, because we can just save a reference to a state to save it.
 If the state would have to be changed, a new reference is created, because the state is immutable.

+### Large values (WIP)

+Large values (images, large text, binary etc.) are not directly stored in the state.
+Instead the store only contains uuids that identify the blob.
+The blob can be retrieved via a separate (yet to be implemented) REST API.

+The blob that belongs to an uuid cannot be changed or deleted.
+To change a blob, a new one should be uploaded and the old uuid in the state replaced with the new one.

+If an action would add a new blobId to the state, the blob should have previously been uploaded to the server.

+A blob should only be downloaded on demand (lazy) and cached.

 ### Synchronisation